scorpiodiagrams/scorpio_docs/wiki/scorpio_diagrams.md

 Information-rich diagrams in biochemistry, electronics and computing present information that can be explored visually, but they can be labour intensive to make.

 If we make families of related diagrams, this reduces the overall work in making them.
 It is also good for consistency.
-Tools to make such diagrams make them easier to make and help the diagrams look and behave in a consistent way.
+Software can help.
+We can create many diagrams more easily if there are good software tools, and they will look and behave in a consistent way.

 ### More about 'How'